engineer-nithura/DINOv2-Uncertainty-Estimation-in-Adverse-Weather/README.md

 | **Phase 5** | 21–22 | Per-frame continuous snow density correlation, key result figure |
 | **Phase 6** | 23–26 | Reference bank construction, pseudo-label confidence, filtering experiment |
 | **Phase 7** | 27 | Literature-grounded uncertainty-aware pseudo-label weighting |

-> **Note on duplicates:** Cells 1 and 2 both load DINOv2 and import the same libraries.
-Cell 1 is an early inspection cell (it inspects the attention module type) and Cell 2 is the production setup with the QKV hook.
-Cell 3 defines the original signal functions; Cell 13 redefines `preprocess()` and introduces `compute_all_signals_v2()` (the cleaner version used from Phase 3 onward).
-These are intentional progressive refinements from iterative notebook development, not accidental duplicates — but they can be consolidated if converting to a clean script.

 ---